legendarycode3/legendarycode3/README.md

 A full-stack EVM `Web3 developer`, looking forward to work on web 3 startups.

 ##  🚀 ABOUT ME
-### Senior Software Engineer | Web3 Builder
+### Software Engineer | Web3 Builder

-I'm a Senior Software Engineer with 6+ years of experience designing and building scalable, secure, and high-performance systems.
+I'm a Software Engineer with 6+ years of experience designing and building scalable, secure, and high-performance systems.
 Guided by first-principles thinking, I enjoy solving complex engineering challenges through clean architecture, efficient design, and robust engineering practices.

 My expertise spans Web2 and Web3 technologies, including `smart contracts`, `decentralized applications (dApps)`, `performance optimization` and `blockchain development`.
 I'm passionate about building reliable, impactful products and contributing to technologies that shape the future of the internet.